sumnow/markdown-formatter/README.md

 // automatically format the code area or not codeAreaFormat = config.get<boolean>('codeAreaFormat', true);
 // fullwidth character translate into halfwidth character.
-Automatically convert symbols based on context when set to false charactersTurnHalf = config.get<any>('charactersTurnHalf', false);
+Automatically convert symbols based on context when set to false codeAreaToBlock = config.get<string>('codeAreaToBlock', '');
+// Convert code block to code area, and the default is not converted.
+For example, if it is set to js, it will be formatted according to the js language syntax. charactersTurnHalf = config.get<any>('charactersTurnHalf', false);
 // enable/disable format code or config beautifyjs(false: disable format code , {}: config beautifyjs)
 formatOpt = config.get <any> ('formatOpt', {});